diego-vazqual/UCE-PHYLOGENOMICS-PIPELINE/README.md

 iqtree2 --seqtype DNA --ninit 10 -B 1500 -s mafft-clean-nexus-internal-trimmed-gblocks-clean-50p-IQTree/mafft-clean-nexus-internal-trimmed-gblocks-clean-50p-IQTree.phylip --prefix iqtree-GHOST-50p -m GTR+FO*H4 -T 24 --rcluster 10 --mrate G,R,E
 ```
 ### 6.2 Exabayes
+To infer the tree using Bayesian statistics, we will use the ExaBayes program.
+This software requires a considerable amount of memory and is a slow process.
+Therefore, a compiler is used to run parallel processes (MPI), and in our case, the analysis was performed in a high-performance computing (HPC) environment managed with Slurm.
+We also recommend using tmux or another background process manager, as this is a time-consuming task.

+To automate the process, we created a script called `exabayes.sh`, which runs four successive executions.
+To run this analysis using the script, you will need a configuration file `config.nex` that specifies the parameters and variables for the Bayesian analysis.
+Be sure to review and adjust this file according to the requirements of your study.